-In conjunction with the finishing of the film, Ron Harpelle spearheaded “The Fatal Flower Project.”
-This is an effort to bring the films of the Port Arthur Amateur Cinema Society back into circulation, and produce an educational website that allows teachers to use the films in the classroom.
-In addition, Ron Harpelle and Michel Beaulieu edited The Lady Lumberjack: An Annotated Collection of Dorothea Mitchell’s Writings.
-To discover more about this combination of films, a book and a website, visit www.ladylumberjack.ca.
+Along with the finishing of the film, Ron Harpelle spearheaded “The Fatal Flower Project.”
+This was an effort to bring the films of the Port Arthur Amateur Cinema Society back into circulation, and produce an educational website that allows teachers to use the films in the classroom.
+To compliment the project, Ron Harpelle and Michel Beaulieu edited The Lady Lumberjack: An Annotated Collection of Dorothea Mitchell’s Writings.
+To discover more about this fascinating piece of Canadian history, visit our Lady Lumberjack website.